We are here to help you with your estate planning

 There are several things a will should establish:

-There are several legal requirements for a valid will.
+There are a few legal requirements for a valid will.
 These include:

 A trust can serve as a supplement or replacement of a will.
 It can also be used to manage one’s property prior to death.
 Due to the flexibility of trusts as legal documents that can achieve many different kinds of objectives, there are numerous benefits and uses of trusts when it comes to estate planning.